tlklein/tlklein/README.md

 # Howdy, I’m Trinity Klein

-I am recent graduate from the Cullen College of Engineering, with Bachelors in Computer Information Systems (CIS).
-I graduated cum luade in May 2025.
-My experience surrounds cloud infrastructure, full-stack development, cybersecurity, and database management.
-Currently, I am in the process of coding my portfolio, and automating deployment using Terraform/GitHub Actions.
+I'm a recent graduate from the Cullen College of Engineering (CIS, cum laude, May 2025) with experience in cloud infrastructure, full-stack development, cybersecurity, and database management.
+At Southeast Hypnosis, I led digital transformation initiatives through AI integration and workflow automation.
+Recently, I engineered a serverless portfolio on AWS, leveraging Lambda, API Gateway, DynamoDB, and S3, with full CI/CD automation and infrastructure-as-code.

-Also, I am seeking new opportunities, so please do not hesitate to connect with me via my socials or send an email to <tlklein05@gmail.com>.

 ## Projects